Danube Cycle Path Stage 3 North Bank: Linz - Grein

 Getting there

-From Munich follow the A8 to Salzburg.
-In Austria follow the A1 to Linz.
+From Munich on the A 8 to Salzburg.
+Continue on the A1 (Austria) to Linz.

 Public Transit